libigl/libigl/tutorial/tutorial.md

 ## Calling igl functions from matlab [603]

 It is also possible to call libigl functions from matlab, compiling them as MEX functions.
-This can be very useful to offload to C++ code the computationally intensive parts of a matlab application.
+This can be used to offload to C++ code the computationally intensive parts of a matlab application.

-We provide a wrapper for igl::readOBJ in [Example 603](603_MEX/compileMEX.m).
+We provide a wrapper for `igl::readOBJ` in [Example 603](603_MEX/compileMEX.m).
 We plan to provide wrappers for all our functions in the future, if you are interested in this feature (or if you want to help implementing it) please let us know.